arashsm79/synqronix/README.md

     Graph classification

 4- For each sampled grpah we can check the diversity of BF and draw conclusions based on the classifciation/prediciton results. e. g. graphs with strong BF preference have better performance.

+To run the code click on the button below!